 - ‘Following’ a person into online chatrooms or Facebook in order to interrupt conversations

 and invade their privacy

-Trolls or cyber bullys sometimes labour under the misapprehension that they can say and do what they want online.
+Trolls sometimes labour under the misapprehension that they can say and do what they want online.
 Alternatively, they may take the view that they can get away with it (perhaps by disguising their identity).

 Everyone has a right to enjoy what this world has to offer without fear of attack – and that extends to the World Wide Web.
 Under the law of England and Wales, any course of conduct (two or more incidents) designed to cause a person alarm or distress, or where the perpetrator ought to know that is the likely outcome, is harassment.
 It is a defence for the perpetrator to show that their conduct was reasonable, but with ‘trolling’ this will rarely be the case.

-Our cyberbullying and trolling solicitors can help you by: –
+Our trolling solicitors can help you by: –

 - Writing a Letter of Claim, or ‘cease and desist’ letter, to the person responsible